Florida Gambling and Taxes

-In a world of bottom-line statements, the unavoidable truth regarding gambling in Florida is that all gamblers’ winnings are taxable.
+In a world of bottom-line statements, the unavoidable truth in Florida is that all gambling winnings are taxable.

-As there are many different ways to legally gamble in the Sunshine State, from the lottery to racetracks to tribal casinos to card rooms.
+There are many different ways to gamble legally in the Sunshine State, from the lottery to racetracks to tribal casinos to card rooms.
 The potential launch of legal sportsbooks in the state could eventually add another option.
 Therefore, questions about how to file taxes whenever you do win can arise.

 All the information you need to determine how much to report to the IRS and whether you owe any taxes on your winnings is conveniently listed for you on Form W-2G.

 The best part of this form is that other people do the work for you here.
 You should get a W-2G form from each gambling company you won money from over the course of the year.
 That said, the operators will only send you a Form W-2G if your winnings exceed certain thresholds.
 You should receive a form when:

-Whether you have to pay above and beyond the withholding or not, the first thing to do is that transfer of numbers.
-Gather every W-2G form you received for a tax year if you have multiple.
-If you only have one, then that obviously will be a quick process.
+Whether you have to pay above and beyond what has been already withheld or not, the first thing to do is transfer some numbers.
+Gather every W-2G form you received for the tax year.
 The pertinent boxes for reporting are Box 1 and Box 4.
-The figures in them are what the IRS is interested in.
+Those are the figures that matter to the IRS.

 The numbers in Box 1 are what you won from that gambling company over the course of the year.
 If you have more than one W-2G, add up all Box 1 figures.
 Once you have that sum, put that figure on an IRS Form 1040, Schedule 1 as “Other Income” on Line 8.